How to Participate in Research

 UW ADRC scientists want to learn more about the diseases that cause memory loss and dementia.
-Our center is looking for a variety of people who are willing to partner with us in Alzheimer's research.
+Our center is seeking a variety of people willing to partner with us in Alzheimer's research.
 We think of study participants as our partners in the effort to find a prevention for neurological conditions that lead to dementia.
-New opportunities for clinical trials and research studies appear over time, and these may involve different groups of patients.
+New opportunities for clinical trials and research studies arise over time, and these may involve different patient groups.
 This webpage explains how you can learn more about participating in clinical trials or research studies at the ADRC.

-We welcome you to explore the list of enrolling clinical trials and research studies through the below pages.
-Each trial and study description includes the study coordinator to contact directly.
+Explore the list of enrolling clinical trials and research studies through the pages below.

 Enrolling Clinical Trials and Research Studies